Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 </figure> <br>

-<p> There certainly appears to be a second order trend in this data.
-The trend analysis in Figure 4 shows an upwards projecting U-shaped curve, indicating that drought values in central Kentucky are close to the mean while drought values in western and eastern Kentucky are far from the mean.
-Fortunately, this trend curve is rather broad, and will not affect the kriging interpolation too much. </p>
+<p> Next, a trend analysis graph was created to assess any directional effects in the data.
+The analysis indicates a second-order trend, with Figure 5 illustrating an upward, U-shaped curve.
+This pattern suggests that drought values in central Kentucky are near the mean, while those in western and eastern Kentucky deviate significantly from it.
+Fortunately, the broad nature of this trend curve is unlikely to significantly impact the kriging interpolation. </p> <br>

 <figure>